bucs110SPRING23/final-project-grace-podgurski-final-project/README.md

 ## Project Description

 My project will be a flight simulator game - starting in 2D above view but may try to develop it into a pilot POV.
-Goal will be to fly across the Atlantic Ocean as Amelia Earhart while avoiding obstacles including clouds, other aircrafts, and whatever else I can come up with.
+Goal will be to fly across the Atlantic Ocean as Amelia Earhart while avoiding obstacles including clouds.

 ***